-You file the PROFILE online at https://student.collegeboard.org/css-financial-aid-profile.
+You file the PROFILE online at cssprofile.org.
 If you do not have a computer at home, register for PROFILE at your high school or local library, print the Pre-Application Worksheet and Instructions, and review them with your parents.
 Return to your high school or library and enter the information by logging back into your application using your secure username and password.